pimatic/pimatic-shell-execute/README.md

       ]
     }

-The given example shows the possibility to create an infrared remote in the pimatic frontend using lirc.
+The given example shows the possibility to create an infrared remote in the pimatic frontend using the lirc plugin.
 The `onPress` command can be any bash command or file you may want to execute.

 ### ShellPresenceSensor Device